justrelaxdc/obsidian-habit-notes/README.md

 maxValue: 10              # scale only
 step: 1                   # scale and plusminus

-minLimit: 5               # optional
+minLimit: 5               # optional, can be your target
-maxLimit: 100             # optional
+maxLimit: 100             # optional, a limit you don't want to cross

-unit: "kg"                # optional
+unit: "kg"                # optional, will appear next to the title and in the chart

 data:
   "2025-01-01": 1